Ballantine Books | 2020

-I know I can get a bit spicy like a Jalapeno when I write negative reviews, but then there are times like these where I’m just bummed out that I didn’t like something.
+I know I can get a bit spicy like chicken wing sauce when I write negative reviews, but then there are times like these where I’m just bummed out that I didn’t like something.

 I’m Eeyore writing this fucking review right now.

 That might change the further I get into writing this.
 Sometimes I can work up a bad attitude from nothing.
 It’s like magic.

 Dr. Emma Lewis, a neuropsychiatrist, is brought in to consult on a patient who is experiencing serious amnesia (fucking amnesia plots, ugh.)
 The man, who doesn’t even know his own name, washed up wounded on a beach in a small town that Emma has a history with.
 To do her job – to ascertain if Mr. Nobody, called Matthew by hospital staff, is faking or not – Emma must travel back to Norfolk and confront the past she had hoped to forget.
 And of course, Emma and Matthew start to blur those pesky lines between patient and doctor.

 There is something about the tone of the writing that makes this less a thriller and more a contemporary with elements of mystery.
 It’s pretty flat in terms of excitement – just a flat line on a heart rate monitor.
 The back-of-the-book blurb is more suspenseful than the actual novel.
 Which brings up, why are we still trying to force novels into the thriller genre when they clearly don’t belong there?
 Just stop.

 The opening of this was pretty gripping, but once I got into the real guts of the story I found the pace had slowed to a sedate crawl.
 Like a turtle on Ambien.
 Any interest I had in the mystery of “who is Matthew?” and “what is going on with Emma?” was suffocated to fucking death by the plotting and scene structure.